American Music Recordings Archive (AMRA)

 The disc includes a book with detailed Billings family genealogy and Facts and Fiction about Billings and The Stoughton Musical Society, now the oldest choral society in America, organized in 1786.
 For more information about this disc -- click here

-For your copy of any of the three ACRC multimedia discs the price is only $19.95,
+For your copy of any one of the three ACRC multimedia discs the price is only $19.95.

-Your order will be shipped by Overseas Air Mail.
+Your order will be sent by Dropbox by email attachment.

 To place your order, click the "Add to Cart" below --